For the complete documentation index, see llms.txt.

 Key Points

-• 1994 Budapest Memorandum: Ukraine gave up its nuclear weapons in exchange for security assurances from the US, UK, and Russia.
+• 1994 Budapest Memorandum: Ukraine gave up ~1,900 Soviet-era nuclear warheads (third-largest arsenal at the time) in exchange for security assurances from the US, UK, and Russia.

 The full-scale invasion (Feb 2022)